MicrosoftDocs/dynamics-365-intelligent-order-management/topics/manual-order-orchestration.md

 Manual order orchestration supports the following features:

 - The ability to create a manual order and send it through orchestration.
-- New form fields that can be manually captured during order entry.
+- New form fields that can be manually updated during order entry.
 - Support of bulk changes in **Sales order** and **Order product** forms, based on the order state.
 - An inventory availability check view accessible from within the **Sales order** and **Product** forms.
 - Notifications on the order form when the account is on credit hold during order creation.